richardhussey/richardhussey.github.io/extracurricular.md

 		+ Responsible for taking and maintaining minutes of Board meetings
 		+ Point of contact for the Board

-+ 2004-2011: Reading University Student’s Union {Voluntary}
++ 2004-2011: Reading University Student's Union {Voluntary}
 	+ RUSU Sci-Fi, Fantasy, and Horror Film Society
 		+ 2005-2011: President
 		+ 2004-2005: Vice-President